 - If you’ve found that your backed up spool was the result of a spammer, you can search through the ‘old_spool’ folder to find invalid messages.
 Generally, all messages sent by the spammer will be the same file size.
 When found, you can delete them outright or move them to a third folder for later review.

 - Inundated by incoming spam?
-Get a free, 30 day trial of Message Sniffer or Cyren Premium Antispam -- both available as third-party add-ons that act as an additional spam checks.
+Get a free, 30 day trial of Message Sniffer to act as an additional spam check.

 Learn more about SmarterMail, the secure business email server.